buwituze/Sentiment-Analysis_Group-5/Group_5_Complete_Report_Sentimental_Analysis.md

 ## Abstract

 We compared traditional machine learning and deep learning methods for movie review sentiment analysis.
 Using the IMDB dataset of 50,000 movie reviews, we tested Naive Bayes with TF-IDF features against a Bidirectional LSTM with Word2Vec embeddings.
-After tuning hyperparameters and running experiments, we found that traditional ML (86.07% accuracy) beat deep learning (74.73% accuracy) for this task, which surprised us.
+After tuning hyperparameters and running experiments, we found that traditional ML (86.07% accuracy) significantly outperformed deep learning (~50.8% accuracy) for this task.
+The BiLSTM model failed to converge properly, achieving only random-level performance despite using pre-trained Word2Vec embeddings.

 ## 1. Introduction